SAP-samples/cloud-btp-cli-api-codejam/exercises/07-core-services-api-call/README.md

 If you finish earlier than your fellow participants, you might like to ponder these questions.
 There isn't always a single correct answer and there are no prizes - they're just to give you something else to think about.

-1. What other naming conventions for Cloud Foundry instances and service keys have you seen?
-Are there ones you prefer to use, and if so, what are they?
-1. We used `sed` to strip off the unwanted first two lines of the service key output.
-How else might we have done this?
 1. Take a look at the token data you retrieved - what's the lifetime of the access token, in hours?
 1. Have a bit of a stare at the [call-entitlements-service-regions-api](call-entitlements-service-regions-api) script, and the associated [lib.sh](lib.sh) library.
 Is there anything in there that you'd like to know more about?